MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/cost-accounting/cost-controlling-mobile-workspace.md

 [!include [banner](../includes/banner.md)]
 [!include [mobile app deprecation](../../fin-ops-core/dev-itpro/includes/mobile-app-deprecation-banner.md)]

-This topic provides information about the **Cost controlling** mobile workspace.
+This article provides information about the **Cost controlling** mobile workspace.
 This workspace lets cost center managers view information about cost center performance anytime and anywhere.

 This mobile workspace is intended to be used with the Finance and Operations (Dynamics 365) mobile app.